ssilverman/QNEthernet/README.md

 or
 <a href="https://www.buymeacoffee.com/ssilverman" title="Donate to this project using Buy Me a Coffee"><img src="https://img.shields.io/badge/buy%20me%20a%20coffee-donate-orange.svg?logo=buy-me-a-coffee&logoColor=FFDD00" alt="Buy Me a Coffee donate button"></a>

-# _QNEthernet_, an lwIP-Based Ethernet Library For Teensy 4.1 and other platforms
+# _QNEthernet_, an lwIP-Based Ethernet Library For Teensy 4.1 and possibly some other platforms

 _Version: 0.28.0-snapshot_